 - The default for order is zero (0).
 If order is 0 or omitted, number is ranked against the numbers sorted in descending order: smaller numbers receive a higher rank value, and the largest value in a list will be ranked #1.

 - If order is 1, number is ranked against the numbers sorted in ascending order: smaller numbers receive a lower rank value, and the smallest value in a list will be ranked #1.

 - It is not necessary to sort the values in the list before using the RANK function.

-- In the even of a tie (i.e. the list contains duplicates) RANK will use the lower rank value for each set of duplicates.
+- In the event of a tie (i.e. the list contains duplicates) RANK will assign the same rank value to each set of duplicates.